tj-commits/noop-packages/README.md

 # Noop Packages
 A list of a lot of the noop packages on NPM and their differences.
-If you find any more, please file an issue on the GitHub!
+If you find any more, please file an issue!
+If you need help deciding which one to use, just file an issue with your exact context and everything and we'll answer.

-Note: noop5 is not included because it only works in TypeScript, and co-noop is not included because it's a generator function.
+Note: noop5 is not included because it only works in TypeScript, and co-noop is not included because it's a generator function, and none is not included even though it's a noop, because it's meant for performance and not to be used as a noop.

 | Package | Type                   | Usage | Motto | Additional Exported Values    | Notes |